kunjp19/Texas-Hamburger-company/ReadMe.md

 ## NOTE
 Navigate to http://localhost:8080/api/swagger-ui.html#/ to view the Swagger Documentation

-Refer the enums package to know the more about Entities, allowed methods and get the data.
+Refer the main packages to know the more about Entities, allowed methods.